ShiroiBara/LFS-11.2-systemd-with-EFI-and-pacman/README.md

 mv /etc/makepkg.conf-back /etc/makepkg.conf
 ````

-## Stage 4 - Installing rest of basic software from chapter 8 following order from the book include aditional packages for EFI support.
+## Stage 4 - Installing rest of basic software from chapter 8 following order from the book include additional packages for EFI support.

 Skip building **chapter 8.59.
 GRUB-2.06**.
 Since system will be booted in EFI mode, instead of `grub` bootloader we will use `systemd-boot`.
 Continue build pakages from **chapter 8.60.
 Gzip-1.11**, using `PKBUILD` files and install them to your final system until you reach **chapter 8.70.
 Jinja2-3.0.3**.
 Now we need build additional package `gnu-efi` to add EFI support for using it with systemd.
 Build and install it using correspondent `PKGBUILD` file.